Robust design under uncertainty in quantum error mitigation: Conclusions and discussion

-Here we demonstrate both uncertainty quantification and robust design for test cases of CDR and ZNE error mitigation for correlators of the ground state of a 6-qubit one-dimensional XY model simulated with IBM's Toronto and depolarizing noise models, respectively.
-In particular, we estimate the expected value and tail value at risk of the relative error of mitigated observables.
-Subsequently, we minimize the expected value of the relative error with respect to hyperparameters controlling the choice of the CDR training circuits.
-As a second example of robust design, we minimize the tail value at risk of the relative error with respect to the choice of the ZNE noise levels and the distribution of shots across the noise levels.
-Additionally, for the ZNE example, we demonstrate the potential for the efficient optimization through hyperparameter transfer from an original circuit to similar circuits.
+Here we demonstrate both uncertainty quantification and robust design for test cases of ZNE and CDR error mitigation for correlators of the ground state of a 6-qubit one-dimensional XY model simulated with depolarizing and IBM Toronto noise models, respectively.
+In the ZNE case, we estimate the tail value at risk of the relative error of mitigated observables.
+Subsequently, we minimize this quantity with respect to hyperparameters controlling the choice of the noise levels and the distribution of shots across the noise levels.
+Additionally, we demonstrate the potential for the efficient optimization through hyperparameter transfer from an original circuit to similar circuits.

 We note that while this work showcases the feasibility of robust design for error mitigation methods, to fully realize its potential, further exploration of the methods performance and their enhancement is required.
+For example, an interesting application of our methods would be Virtual Distillation for which the estimates of the mitigated observable are heavy-tailed.
 In particular, real-device noise is time-dependent.
 Further study of the performance of our methods in such a case will be valuable for implementations on real-world quantum processors.
-Another important goal for future research is to better understand the extent that optimal hyperparameters can be generalized to modified circuits.
+Another important goal for future research is to better understand the extent to which optimal hyperparameters can be generalized to modified circuits.
 In this work, we demonstrate the generalization of optimal hyperparameters to circuits that differ from the original circuit only by angles of the rotation gates.
 A natural extension is to determine whether the optimal hyperparameters can be generalized to a broader class of circuits.
-In this work, we optimize the relative error of the mitigated observables.
+Furthermore, in this work, we optimize the relative error of the mitigated observables.
 This choice requires knowledge of the exact expectation value of the mitigated observable.
-As the field moves towards error mitigation for circuits which are challenging for the classical simulations~\cite{kim2023evidence}, a pertinent line of research is how to adapt these methods to such circuits.
-One possible avenue to explore is to reuse the optimal parameters obtained by robust design for near-Clifford circuits differing from the target circuits only by the rotation angles.
+As the field moves towards error mitigation for circuits which are challenging for classical simulations~\cite{kim2023evidence}, a pertinent line of research is how to adapt these methods to such circuits.
+A promising direction is to reuse the optimal parameters obtained through robust design for near-Clifford circuits that differ from the target circuits only in their rotation angles.